ayaanzhaque/The-Haleakalan-Podcast/README.md

 Code for Github Action: https://github.com/ayaanzhaque/youtube-to-anchorfm-haleakalan

+**Edits must be made in this repo**: https://github.com/ayaanzhaque/youtube-to-anchorfm-haleakalan/edit/master/episode.json

-To upload video, open and edit [`episode.json`](https://github.com/ayaanzhaque/The-Haleakalan-Podcast/edit/master/episode.json) by changing the `id:` to the new Youtube video ID.
+To upload video, open and edit [`episode.json`](https://github.com/ayaanzhaque/youtube-to-anchorfm-haleakalan/edit/master/episode.json) by changing the `id:` to the new Youtube video ID.
 To get Youtube video ID, press the share button, and copy the ID after the .be/.
 Then press commit changes.

 To view status of upload, click [here](https://github.com/ayaanzhaque/youtube-to-anchorfm-haleakalan/actions).
 Wait 3-5 minutes for upload to finish.